GetTraveling.com

 Cruise ships at old Port of Miami docks in 1963

-Passenger ships sailing from the old Port of Miami (ABOVE) in the 1950's and early 1960's were built for practical transportation and repurposed as cruise ships.
+The Early Years: Passenger ships sailing from the old Port of Miami (ABOVE) in the 1950's and early 1960's were built for practical transportation and repurposed as cruise ships.
 Simple as they were by today's standards, they were popular in their own limited way.
-Starting from the top at Pier 1 in this 1963 view are ss Yarmouth; then at Pier 2 is ss Florida; next on the far side of Pier 3 is ss Jerusalem and on the near side are ss Evangeline (left) and ss Bahama Star. ss Ariadne was not in port, but would normally have been at Pier 3.
-Note Biscayne Boulevard in the lower left corner and the Miami Herald building between the two causeways.
-Read more about The Early Years.
+Starting from top left at Pier 1 in this 1963 view are ss Yarmouth; then at Pier 2 is ss Florida; next on the far side of Pier 3 is ss Jerusalem and on the near side are ss Evangeline (left) and ss Bahama Star. ss Ariadne was not in port, but would normally have been at Pier 3.
+Also note Biscayne Boulevard in the lower left corner and the new Miami Herald building between the two causeways.

-In the transition to contemporary cruising, modern European car ferries served as cruise ships of a sort.
-The era started with mv Bilu and mv Nili.
-In 1966, ms Sunward took over sailing from the new port on Dodge Island.
-With her stern to the causeway below is the mv Freeport.
-Read more about The Car Ferries.
+The Car Ferries: During the transition to contemporary cruising, modern European car ferries served as cruise ships of a sort.
+The era started with mv Bilu in 1964 and mv Nili in 1965.
+In 1966, ms Sunward began sailing from the new port on Dodge Island and in 1967, mv Jamaica Queen (formerly mv Nili) inaugurated car ferry sailings to Jamaica.
+With its stern to the causeway below is mv Freeport.

-Left to right on a Saturday in this early 1970's scene (BELOW) at the new passenger terminals on Dodge Island are Norwegian Caribbean Lines' ms Skyward, ms Starward and ms Southward, Commodore's ms Boheme, Royal Caribbean's ms Song of Norway and either ms Nordic Prince or ms Sun Viking.
+The New Generation: Left to right on a Saturday in this 1972 view (ABOVE) at the new passenger terminals on Dodge Island are Norwegian Caribbean Lines' ms Skyward, ms Starward and ms Southward, Commodore's ms Boheme, Royal Caribbean's ms Song of Norway and either ms Nordic Prince or ms Sun Viking.
 Carnival Cruise Lines' tss Mardi Gras was not in service yet.
-The ships and the Miami skyline have all grown enormously since then!
-Read more about The New Generation.
+The ships and the Miami skyline have grown much larger since then!

-Cruise ships at new Port of Miami on Dodge Island in the early-1970s
+Cruise ships at new Port of Miami on Dodge Island on a Friday in 1973